Google to launch a jobs search engine in the U.S.

 Google is giving a cluster of 1,000 Cloud TPUs to researchers for free

-Google announced today it’s launching its a jobs search engine in the U.S. The service will focus on all types of jobs – from entry-level and service industry positions to high-end professional jobs.
+Google announced today it’s launching a jobs search engine in the U.S. The service will focus on all types of jobs – from entry-level and service industry positions to high-end professional jobs.
 It will also leverage Google technologies like machine learning and A.I. to better understand how jobs are classified and related, among other things.

 Google CEO Sundar Pichai gave a brief preview of the job search engine, called “Google for Jobs,” at Google’s developer conference I/O this afternoon.